 - Stress Fractures –Although a common diagnosis, it is also a common misdiagnosis.
 Stress fractures can not typically be seen on X-ray and require MRI to diagnose accurately.
 The symptoms that one feels with Metatarsal stress fractures are very similar to the symptoms of each of the above diagnosis and the reason for so much confusion.
 Pain walking barefoot, burning into the toes, pain with running or jumping and the sensation of a rock in your shoe.

 In my clinic I treat and fix this condition on a regular basis.
 First I perform a thorough history and physical examination.
 It is common during the history to learn that the person has experienced some other significant injury initially which then caused them to alter their mechanics.
 By altering their biomechanics they put pressure on areas of the foot that are not designed for it, resulting in injury to the Metatarsal region.
 The physical examination consists of measuring the 3 arches of the foot, palpating the Metatarsal Heads to see where they are painful, and stretching the 2nd, 3rd and 4th toes to see if there is pain.
 If there is pain while palpating and pushing on the Metatarsal Heads I can confirm a correct diagnosis of bone bruise, ligament bruise or ligament tears.
-When stretching the toes backward if there is pain I can confirm that there is most likely a tear in the Plantar Plate Ligament.
+When stretching the toes backward if there is pain I can confirm that there is most likely a tear in the Plantar Plate Ligament or joint capsule.
 While this is a terrible injury to suffer with there is a way to fix it without surgery.
 Although surgery is sometimes an option if severe enough.

 Ligament tears come in 4 degrees of severity.